Small Business Funding

 There is no universal ceiling on a merchant cash advance.
 The amount is sized off your revenue, so the stronger and steadier your deposits, the larger the advance you can support.

-How lenders size an advance
+How funders size an advance

 The logic is simple: because repayment comes from a slice of daily sales, the advance has to be sized so the payments stay manageable against your real cash flow.